APPenchev/PROS-Flight/README.md

-This project is a coding assessment from PROS
+This project is a submission for an internship coding assessment from PROS